KenKundert/svg_schematic/examples/README.rst

 Receiver (receiver.py)
 ----------------------

-This example has a white background and so could route the wires underneath the components, but does not.
+This block diagram has a white background and so could route the wires underneath the components, but does not.
+It uses ``line_width = 2`` give the diagram a heavier look.
+It looks small because it is quite wide, and it is scaled to fit the page.

 .. include:: receiver.py
     :literal: